 The text reproduced below was prepared by the experts from [Australia], France, Germany, Italy, Japan, [Republic of Korea], the Netherlands, Spain, the United Kingdom of Great Britian and Northern Ireland, and the European Commission.
 It aims to introduce the improved requirements on thermal propagation and the approval of electric powered vehicles.
 In addition, the provisions concerning the treatment of intellectual properties of manufacturers have been introduced into the UN Regulation.
 The document is to replace ECE/TRANS/WP.29/GRSP/18.
 The modifications to the current text of the UN Regulation (including ECE/TRANS/WP.29/2024/41) are marked in bold for new or strikethrough for deleted characters while the modification from ECE/TRANS/WP.29/GRSP/18 are indicated in red coloured texts.

 I. Proposal

+Table of contents, amend to read:

+"Regulation